devopsspiral/devopsspiral.github.io/_posts/2019-10-09-quick-basic-tooling-setup-k8s.md

 {% endraw %}
 {% endhighlight %}

 To make templating easy to use, I also defined another function in my *.bashrc* file.
-Output from templating is saved in */tmp/* directory not to clutter my filesystem.
+Output from templating is saved in */tmp/* directory not to clutter my file system.
 As first step we need to create directory there.
 Then, actual templating is done, assuming my helm template/chart is in *~/tmplt* directory and I keep my values files in *~/temp*.
 Notice the *\-\-notes* flag, it tells helm to also template *NOTES.txt* file, which can be used to persist some of the parameters created during templating (e.g. passwords).

 {% highlight bash %}
 kt()